-And yet, for us at our green home, dropping all medical insurance turned out to be a profoundly positive step.
+And yet for us at Our Green Home, dropping all medical insurance turned out to be a profoundly positive step.
 Let me explain.

-Having been on NMP for thirty years in SA, and for seven in the Netherlands where it is compulsory for all, we were shocked on our return to these lovely shores to be told that there was a huge premium to be paid “because we had not been on a medical aid.”
+Having been on NMP for thirty years in SA and for seven in the Netherlands where it is compulsory for all, we were shocked on our return to these lovely shores to be told that there was a huge premium to be paid “because we had not been on a medical-aid.”
 We exploded in indignation.
-There followed a time of contemplation; dare we go off all medical insurance?
-What happens if…?

-Gradually peace came to our hearts and we decided to take the plunge, but with a proviso.
-We were going to vigorously apply our minds to the precepts of better health, and set aside a sinking fund.
+Gradually peace came to our hearts and we decided to take the plunge but with a proviso.
+We were going to vigorously apply our minds to the precepts of better health; and set aside a sinking-fund.
 Many thought we were crazy.
-Others called us fanatics; my cousin said I became a food snob.
+Others called us fanatics; my relative said I had become a food snob.

 With hindsight, where would I start after ten years of doing our damnedest to be disgustingly healthy?
 Oddly it would be with making a probiotic.
 Kefir was our choice, but it could be this homemade sauerkraut recipe or kombucha, for example.